Cost to Build a Pond

 Beyond the work discussed so far, the other materials and features can then be added before the water is added to the pond.
 In many cases, a pond needs a functioning filtration system and a means of air circulation (e.g., a pump).

-This would be also very important for the health and well-being of any fish in your pond in most cases.
-Sometimes a filtration system will not be needed but it will depend on the type of pond and the fish being included.
+This would also be very important for the health and well-being of any fish in your pond in most cases.
+Sometimes, a filtration system will not be needed, but it will depend on the type of pond and the fish being included.

 Can I Build a Pond Myself?